 By default, installations of Microsoft Office are configured to automatically update your Office installation when new updates are made publicly available.
 Occasionally, you may have to revert to an earlier version or build of an Office installation.
 For example, an automatic update may introduce unexpected behavior by one of your Office applications.
 In this case, you may want to revert to the previous version until a new version is released that addresses the issue you experienced.

-Important: This article provides a list of recommended steps to revert to an earlier version of an Office 365, 2019, or 2016 installations.
+Important: This article provides a list of recommended steps to revert to an earlier version of Microsoft 365, Office 2019, or Office 2016 that is installed by using Click-to-Run.
 This article doesn’t apply to MSI versions of Office.

 Consider the severity of the issue

 Before reverting to an earlier version of an Office installation, weigh the severity of the issue that you're experiencing against the benefits of having the security, performance, and reliability improvements that are included in the latest update.

 Follow these steps to revert to the previous version of Office.

 Important: The Office installation is streamed from the Internet.
 Make sure that your connection to the Internet is reliable and persistent.